 Signaling firewalls at the interconnect boundary, capable of detecting and blocking anomalous location queries regardless of which protocol layer they arrive on.
 A signaling firewall that only inspects Diameter while passing SS7 does not close the combined-attach path.

 Neither of these is a protocol upgrade.
-Both require coordination across carriers and across regulatory jurisdictions, which is precisely why the GSMA’s self-governance attempt has attracted no meaningful signatories.
+Both require coordination across carriers and across regulatory jurisdictions, which is precisely why the GSMA’s self-governance attempt has attracted no signatories of consequence.

 What This Means for 5G and Future Roaming Architecture